 n., [diplomatics] An element of the documentary form of a record that constitutes its external appearance.
 The types of extrinsic elements include presentation features, electronic signatures, electronic seals, digital timestamps issued by a trusted third party, and special signs.
-See also: intrinsic element.
+[Archives]